necrohero/The-Dragon-s-Heart/README.txt

 You will then commit your changes

 Then, when you return to the repo, you will click "contribute" and open a pull request.
 When you confirm your pull request, your job is over.
-Delete the repo from your account, close github, and go on with your day.
+Close github, and go on with your day.
 WE will find you.